david618/elastic-ingest/three-node/aks-2019-06-25/README.md

 ### Setup

-Installed A4IOT with 9 nodes
+Installed A4IOT with 6 nodes; scaled to 9 for 3 and 5 data node tests.

 Datastore data nodes configured with 14 cpu; 50GB mem, and heap configured at 26GB.